mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 PROJECT AURA
 Through this power the psion can project his aura to a distance and even overlay his aura onto another organism.
-The distance of the projection is a base of 10 metres + the psion’s Psi DM; however, for a further investment of Psi points, this range can be extended.
+The distance of the projection is a base of 10 meters + the psion’s Psi DM; however, for a further investment of Psi points, this range can be extended.
-The psion can project his aura a further 10 + Psi DM metres for every additional Psi point above the base cost.
+The psion can project his aura a further 10 + Psi DM meters for every additional Psi point above the base cost.
 The projected aura moves as the psion moves, whilst ever the projection is maintained.
 The psion’s personal aura still surrounds his physical person and is visible to other psions if read directly.

 Aura Perception, Psionic Strength, 1d6+Psi DM minutes, Difficult (–2).
-Costs 4 + 1 additional point per 10+ Psi DM metres.
+Costs 4 + 1 additional point per 10+ Psi DM meters.

 Dimensional Manipulation
 This talent governs the perception and manipulation of parallel